 Lee SY, Jones EBG, Diele K, Castellanos-Galindo GA, Nordhaus I. in press.
 Chapter 3: Biodiversity.
 In: Rivera-Monroy V, Lee SY, Kristensen E, Twilley RR (Eds).
 Mangrove Ecosystems: A Global Biogeographic Perspective; Structure, Function and Services.
 Springer.

-Zimmer M. in press.
+Zimmer M. 2017.
 Detritus.
 In: Jorgensen SE, Fath BD (ed).
 Encyclopedia of Ecology 2nd edition.
-Elsevier.
+Elsevier (in press).

 Nordhaus I, Salewski T, Jennerjahn TC.
 2017.
 Interspecific variations in mangrove leaf litter decomposition are related to labile nitrogenous compounds.
 Estuarine, Coastal and Shelf Science 192: 137-148.

 Belshe EF, Matteo MA, Gillis LG, Zimmer M, Teichberg M. 2017.
 Muddy waters: Unintentional consequences of blue carbon research obscure our understanding of organic carbon dynamics in seagrass ecosystems.
 Frontiers in Marine Sciences 4: 125.